redstrate/redstrate.com/content/blog/deepvulkan7/index.md

 When I first attempted to implement transform handles, I _struggled_.
-Since then, there has been a few articles going over how to implement transform handles but none of them I really liked, as I could copy and paste code from them all day but I still don't understand the math behind it.
+Since then, there has been a few articles going over how to implement transform handles but none of them I really liked, as I could copy and paste code from them all day, but I still don't understand the math behind it.

 ### Theory